oktaytuncay/Kubernetes/kubernetes.md

 Now our requirement here is to handle all traffic to `my-online-store.com` and find them by URL path.
 So we just need a single rule for this, since we are only handling traffic to a single domain name which is `my-online-store.com`.

 In the rules section, we have an item that is an HTTP rule that specifies different paths.
-The paths section is an array of multiple items and these multiple items are define a path for each URL.
+The paths section is an array of multiple items and these multiple items define a path for each URL.
 The backend specification will remain the same as in an ingress-wear example.
 It will have the serviceName and servicePort sections.

 Similarly, we'll create a similar back-end entry to the second URL part for the watch-service to route all traffic coming in through the watch URL to the watch-service.